Gronis/gb-save-manager/README.md

   - Solved by turing the screen off and on rapidly and put main logic in VRAM while HRAM code can be used to render the screen.
 - GB screen is too slow to toggle on and off fast
   - Solved by putting code in RAM instead of VRAM
+- GBA data written to RAM while cartridge is inserted is retained if a cartridge is ejected and then injected again.
+  Seems to be controlled by the hardware switch used for detecting GBC games in cartridge slot.
+This means that we can execute code from RAM if cartridge is inserted and we know cartridge will not be ejected.

 #### save-manager.gb codeflow:
 - Init steps: